gpluscb/gg-java/README.md

 For reference, here's the [gson repo](https://github.com/google/gson) used for all the JSON stuff.
 The responses will have the format `{"data": {...}}`.

+### XResponse classes
+The `XResponse` classes provide getters for all the fields of the GraphQL types they are representing.
+However, depending on your query, some of these fields are not requested by you and therefore not provided in the response.
+In these cases, the getter for the field will **not** return null, but rather an `XResponse` instance of which the `isProvided()` method returns false.
+All other getters will throw an `IllegalStateException`.
+The getter for the field **will** return null if it was provided in the response as null.
+This system has the consequence that Scalars and Enums cannot be given in their native java representation.
+Instead they are wrapped into a XResponse class, of which the `getValue()` method will return the underlying java type or throw if it is not provided.

 ### Variables
 ```java
 String testQuery = "query TournamentQuery($slug:String){tournament(slug:$slug){events{name standings(query:{page:1,perPage:3}){nodes{standing entrant{name}}}}}}";